natareo/assembly-workshop-2021/_episodes/03-hoon-3--subject-oriented-programming.md

 > ##  Rolling Dice
 >
-> Write a \say~generator which simulates scoring a simple dice throw of $n$ six-sided dice.
+> Write a `%say` generator which simulates scoring a simple dice throw of $n$ six-sided dice.
 That is, it should return the sum of $n$ dice as inputs.
-You may reuse code from `mp0` or you may use entropy following the discussion in []().
 If no number is specified, then only one die roll should be returned.
 >
-> Since Hoon is functional but random number generators stateful, you should use the \ptisket~rune to replace the current value in the RNG.  \tisket~is a kind of "one-effect monad," which allows you to change a single part of the subject.
+> Since Hoon is functional but random number generators stateful, you should use the `=^` tisket rune to replace the current value in the RNG.  \tisket~is a kind of "one-effect monad," which allows you to change a single part of the subject.
 >
-> For instance, here is a generator that returns a list of _n_ probabilities between 0–100%.
+> For instance, here is a `%say` generator that returns a list of _n_ probabilities between 0–100%.
 >
 > ```
 > :-  %say